|2002 William Beaty

 "crystal triode" device.
 When they started investigating it, he made them

 stop.
-They were supposed to be working on FETs instead.)
-So, they
+They were supposed to be working on FETs instead.

-assembled their point-contact experiment on a wheeled cart and continued.
+assembled their ZONE REFINING experiment on a wheeled cart and continued.

 Whenever the boss was scheduled to check up on them, they could shove it